Your Covent Garden & Holborn 24 Hour Guide

 If you’re after something more refined, then Frenchie has you covered with some of the first French food in the nation.
 Or, if you want something less refined, then Chick N Sours can furnish you with some fried chicken, Szechwan aubergine, and picked watermelon.

-After that – if you have the right company – you can both head down to The Whiskey Exchange on The Strand to buy a bottle of liquor to share (don’t worry, it’s open ’til 8pm most nights).
+After that – if you have the right company – you can head down to The Whiskey Exchange on The Strand to buy a bottle of liquor to share (don’t worry, it’s open ’til 8pm most nights).
 Why, pray tell, are you buying a bottle of liquor..?

 …Because of the booking you made a BYOC earlier.
 You’ll both take that bottle and head to the juice bar in Covent Garden, where you’ll walk behind the counter, down the stairs, and into the second candlelit, underground gin-joint of the day.
 They don’t serve actual alcohol (hence the fact that you’re bringing your own), but they will take yours and mix it into the finest cocktails you’ve had in a long stretch.

 By now, you’re well-watered, and in need of a place to dance away all that energy, preferably on a digitally enhanced, interactive dance-floor, on which you’ll be avoiding (virtual) sharks and participating in (actual) shot-laden surfboard limbo contests.
+As is the traditional way of officially rounding off Covent Garden & Holborn 24 hour tours.